Richmond Highway Corridor Improvements

 • Widen Richmond Highway from four to six lanes

-• Provide separate bicycle and pedestrian accommodations on both sides of the roadway
+• Add separate bicycle lanes and sidewalks on both sides of the road

-• Preserve the median width necessary to accommodate future planned Bus Rapid Transit for dedicated bus-only lanes
+• Reserve median width to accommodate Fairfax County's future dedicated bus-only lanes

-In 2015, the Route 1 Multimodal Alternatives Analysis study was completed.
-This study, sponsored by VDOT, the Department of Rail and Public Transportation, the Office of Intermodal Planning and Investment (OIPI) and Fairfax and Prince William counties, was initiated to identify multimodal improvements that best met the needs of the community as well as travelers throughout the corridor.
-Key recommendations include implementation of a BRT system to be constructed in three phases.
-Long-term improvements include a three-mile extension of the Metro Yellow Line to Hybla Valley; short-term improvements include widening the road from four to six lanes and adding bicycle and pedestrian accommodations.
+In 2015, the Route 1 Multimodal Alternatives Analysis, sponsored by VDOT, the Department of Rail and Public Transportation, the Office of Intermodal Planning and Investment, as well as Fairfax and Prince William counties, identified improvements needed to best meet the needs of both the community and corridor travelers.
+Key recommendations included a Bus Rapid Transit system constructed in three phases; long-term, a three-mile extension of the Metro Yellow Line to Hybla Valley, and short-term, widening Route 1 with bicycle and pedestrian facilities.

-Right of Way Acquisition and Utility Relocation - Mid 2019
+Begin Right of Way Acquisition - Spring 2019

 Construction: $60 million

 Preliminary engineering has been fully funded by federal, state and county sources, as well as the Northern Virginia Transportation Authority.

 Display Boards: Preferred Design Alternatives | Traffic Analysis | Bird's Eye View

 November 2017 (Ad)